-Our brand new MA Childhood and Youth Studies course has been uniquely designed with the student at its core: one course with three different outcomes depending on your personal experience and aspirations.
+Our MA Childhood and Youth Studies course has been uniquely designed with the student at its core and offers three different pathways depending on your personal experience and aspirations.

 MA Childhood and Youth Studies

-This pathway enables you to acquire the knowledge, understanding, skills and aptitudes necessary to undertake and become a graduate who is capable of successfully undertaking and completing advanced research projects.
-You'll have a minimum of 25 days placement on this pathway, although this could be up to 80 days depending on your experience.
-Due to the specialised nature of this pathway, an interview is required and we will only accept a maximum of 10 students in September 2020.
+The Early Years Graduate Practitioner Competencies pathway enables you to acquire the knowledge, understanding, skills, and aptitudes necessary to become a graduate who is capable of successfully undertaking and completing advanced research projects.
+You'll have a minimum of 25 days placement, although this could be up to 80 days depending on your experience.
+Due to the specialised nature of this route, an interview is required and we will only accept a maximum of ten students each year.

 MA Childhood and Youth Studies (Youth Work, professionally validated and recognised by JNC)

-This MA level pathway will be professionally validated by the National Youth Agency (NYA) and will meet the Joint Negotiating Committee (JNC) standards.
+The Youthwork pathway is professionally validated by the National Youth Agency (NYA) and meets the Joint Negotiating Committee (JNC) standards.
 You'll undertake 400 hours of learning through placement.
 Upon graduation, you'll be eligible for the higher levels of salary scales set by the JNC for Youth and Community Workers.
-Due to the specialised nature of this pathway, an interview is required and we will only accept a maximum of 10 students in September 2020.
+Due to the specialised nature of this pathway, an interview is required and we will only accept a maximum of ten students each year.

-Overall, our course is based on an informed and critical approach to the academic study of childhood and youth.
+Overall, the MA Childhood and Youth Studies course is based on an informed and critical approach to the academic study of childhood and youth.
 It is intended to reflect both the needs and continuing professional development of postgraduate students, as well as the philosophical traditions and current developments in the social studies of childhood and youth.

-For more information, or to discuss which pathway is suitable for you, please get in touch with Programme Leader Dr Bruce Marjoribanks.
+If you would like to find out more information or discuss which pathway is suitable for you, please get in touch with our Programme Leader, Dr Bruce Marjoribanks who will be happy to help.

 Published: 15 May 2020